Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: U-spin analysis

 \subsection{Observables}

 To begin with, we list the observables, pertaining to various $\Delta S=0$ and $\Delta S=1$ decays (into a vector boson pair) related by SU(2)$_U$, that we would use in our analysis.
-These comprise (wherever available) the CP-averaged branching fraction $\mathcal{B}_{CP}$, the direct CP asymmetry $A_{CP}$, the mixing-induced CP asymmetry $S_{CP}$ and, most importantly, the polarisation fractions, $f_L$ (longitudinal) $f_\perp$ (transverse) and $f_\parallel$ (parallel), and are defined as
+These comprise (wherever available) the CP-averaged branching fraction $\mathcal{B}_{CP}$, the direct CP asymmetry $A_{CP}$, the mixing-induced CP asymmetry $S_{CP}$ and, most importantly, the polarisation fractions, $f_L$ (longitudinal), $f_\perp$ (transverse), and $f_\parallel$ (parallel), and are defined as\footnote{Only two of the polarisation fractions are independent, as their sum must be unity.
+Thus, we take only two of them as independent observables (with correlation), even when data is available on all the three.}